 Finally, the motors in old locomotives were not usually of high quality.
 So you may find yourself needing to replace the motor, too.

 Save your pennies and buy a few modern, quality locomotives that run well.
-Even if they don't come with a DCC decoder, DCC ready locomotives won't take much work.
+Even if they don't come with a DCC decoder, DCC-ready locomotives won't take much work.
 They also look much better than those of yesteryear.
 You will be much happier.

 Don Vollrath's thoughts:

 Conversion of old locos is not necessarily as easy or as rewarding as you might think.
-It can be a lot of fiddling around, time consuming and somewhat disappointing.
+It can be a lot of fiddling around, time-consuming, and somewhat disappointing.
 But once you take the plunge and buy a decent RTR (ready-to-run) loco, especially with sound, there is instant gratification.
 Like Allan, I've got plenty of what used to be favorite DC locos yet to be converted.
-The older tooling can look toy-like compared to latest models.
-The open style motors draw too much current.
+The older tooling can look toy-like compared to the latest models.
+The open-style motors draw too much current.
 They seemingly "ran great" on DC... but not when compared to today's standards.
-They sit on unpowered stall tracks or are stored away in boxes alongside the other numerous yet-to-be-built kits.
+They sit on unpowered stall tracks or are stored in boxes alongside the other numerous yet-to-be-built kits.
 [I've got a pre-DCC Atlas GP40 on my workbench right now and am struggling in my 'spare time' with how to mount the Tsunami decoder and speaker.]

 One good option for the novice is to have a knowledgeable local club member or friend help with the first couple of decoder installs.
-But yet there is a big jump from the $69 RTR DC GPxx, or a $100 around-the-tree train set, to the multi-hundred dollars it takes to get started in DCC.
-Selling old stuff at a swap meet isn't very productive as the guys that go there are not that interested in old treasures.
-One option I have taken is to simply give several old DC locos with a power pack and track to interested neighbor kids.
+But yet, there is a big jump from the $69 RTR DC GPxx, or a $100 around-the-tree train set, to the multi-hundred dollars it takes to get started in DCC.
+Selling old stuff at a swap meet isn't very productive, as the guys that go there are not that interested in old treasures.
+One option I have taken is to give several old DC locos with a power pack and track to interested neighbor kids.

 Mark Gurries' thoughts:

-If one cannot afford a locomotive upgrade path and you want to convert some old locomotives to DCC, start by only converting your two favorite locomotives.
+If you cannot afford a locomotive upgrade path and you want to convert some old locomotives to DCC, start by only converting your two favorite locomotives.
 Do not attempt to convert them all at once.
-Once you have done these, you have a better idea what the best thing might be going forward with respect to the rest of the old fleet.
+Once you have done these, you have a better idea of what the best thing might be going forward with respect to the rest of the old fleet.